Anterior Lumbar Interbody Fusion (ALIF)

 Following surgery, the patient will be instructed on any limitations required for optimal healing.
 Physical therapy and rehabilitation may be recommended post-operatively by the surgeon as well.

-If you live in Newport Beach or a surrounding California area and believe you are a candidate for this procedure, call and schedule an appointment at ONE® Brain and Spine Center® today!
+If you live in Irvine or a surrounding California area and believe you are a candidate for this procedure, call and schedule an appointment at ONE® Brain and Spine Center® today!

 Anterior: situated at, positioned toward, or directed at the front